Lindstromer/docs/source/includes/_page_type.md

 This method is used to register all properties, tabs and remove meta boxes as described above.

-Since version 1.2.0 the box method can has callable method as the second argument that returns a array with properties or tabs.
+The box method can has callable method as the second argument that returns a array with properties or tabs.

 Read more about that under [box section](#box).

 ### Display

-**since** `1.3.0`

 ```php